AlanWehrliLC/Discord-Bot/README.md

-# Phoenix Heart Discord Bot
+# Discord Bot
-  Discord Bot
+  Discord bot with nodejs and integration with Cloud Firestore.